DXWK73/signal_recover_diffusion/README.md

 python infer.py --diffusion_steps 50 --device cuda:0
 ```

-2.Then an img and .txt file will be saved at `assets`
+2.Then an img and .txt file will be saved at `examples`

 3.Inference finish.